Twilight4/nobility/README.md

-# Quiver : A Meta-Tool for Kali Linux
+# Quiver : A Meta-Tool for Arch Linux

 Quiver is an organized namespace of shell functions that pre-fill commands in your terminal so that you can ditch your reliance on notes, copying, pasting, editing, copying and pasting again.
 Quiver helps you remember how to use every tool in your arsenal and doesn't hide them behind scripting that can be cumbersome to maintain or update.
 Instead you can use Quiver to build a composable, on-the-fly workflow for every situation.